MrHaribo/mrharibo.github.io/gettingstarted/index.md

 #### Opening the MicroNet Error Console

 MicroNet is still under development any many aspects are still not covered by the framework.
 In this regard, MicroNet provides the *MicroNet Console* which shows all errors that happened in the background.
-Be sure to check it regularly or specifically if something failed scilently in the background.
+Be sure to check it regularly or specifically if something failed silently in the background.
 The MicroNet console is available via the pull-down menu of the Service Explorer as indicated in the image below.

 ![#micronet-console](OpeningConsole.PNG "Open the MicroNet Console")